Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null What is the coverage of TotalFair Fairing compound?
+Q: What is the coverage of TotalFair Fairing compound?
 I found an article by Eric Boudreau that lists the coverage for TotalBoat's Polyester Fairing Compound but I could not find an article or any information on TotalBoat's TotalFair Fairing compound.
 The dilemma: should I buy the 2-pint or the 2-quart sized package?

 2 Answers